xiaojianggis/ai-urban-sustainability/lab1-basics-python-spatial-programing/install-anaconda.md

 <img src="images/mac-terminal.png" title="A cute kitten" height="300" />

 2. Type in `conda info -e` in your terminal, you should see the `base` environment.
 The `base` is the default Python environment.
 We usually don't install Python modules in the `base`.
-3. Create a customized virutal environment called `geospatial`, `conda create --name geospatial numpy shapely matplotlib rasterio fiona pandas ipython pyproj gdal jupyter geopandas`.
+3. Create a customized virutal environment called `geoai`, `conda create --name geoai numpy shapely matplotlib rasterio fiona pandas ipython pyproj gdal jupyter geopandas`.
 Using this command, you can install most needed modules in this class.
 It is pretty straightforward to install the modules you need in Anaconda.
-In most cases just type in `conda install name_module`.
+In most cases just type in `conda install name_virutalenvironment`.
 If you have any problem with the command `conda create ...`, you can use another option based on the `yml`file.
-Firstly remove the `geospatial` module, `conda remove --name geospatial --all`.
-Then install the module again, `conda env create -f env.yml`
+Firstly remove the `geoai` virutal environment, `conda remove --name geoai --all`.
+Then install the virutal environment again, `conda env create -f env.yml`

 Your `yml` file looks like,
 ```
-name: geospatial
+name: geoai
 channels:
   - conda-forge
   - defaults